A strong capital base

 Solvency and Financial Condition Report (SFCR)

-As our recent Solvency and Financial Condition Report (SFCR) highlights:
+As our 2019 Solvency and Financial Condition Report (SFCR) highlights:

 "We are very strongly capitalised and not exposed to market risks to any material extent, it would take an extreme event to reduce our capital coverage to the sub optimal level or below."

-These ratings take account of the market volatility earlier this year and are further evidence of our strong capital position.
+These ratings take account of the market volatility earlier in 2020 and are further evidence of our strong capital position.

-* Our parent company, The Royal London Mutual Insurance Society Ltd., including all its subsidiaries, received an A (Stable) Counterparty Credit Rating from Standard & Poor’s and an A2 (Stable) Insurance Financial Strength Rating from Moody’s, in June 2020.
+* Our parent company, The Royal London Mutual Insurance Society Ltd. received an A (Stable) Counterparty Credit Rating from Standard & Poor’s in June 2020 and an A2 (Stable) Insurance Financial Strength Rating from Moody’s in December 2020.

 We've created a flyer that easily provides more information about us, including our market-leading protection products, Solvency and Financial Condition Report (SFCR) and our parent company.